gilesc/litberator/README.md

 [IDEALISTIC/STUPID](http://articles.boston.com/2011-07-20/news/29795246_1_computer-fraud-computer-security-download)
 AND TRYING TO DOWNLOAD THOUSANDS OF ARTICLES AT ONCE.
-ALTHOUGH THE CURRENT STATE OF ACADEMIC PUBLISHING IS LAMENTABLE, I AM NOT LIABLE FOR ANYTHING THAT HAPPENS TO YOUR OR YOUR INSTITUTION FOR USING THIS PROGRAM.
+ALTHOUGH THE CURRENT STATE OF ACADEMIC PUBLISHING IS LAMENTABLE, I AM NOT LIABLE FOR ANYTHING THAT HAPPENS TO YOU OR YOUR INSTITUTION FOR USING THIS PROGRAM.